Thousands of scientists worldwide trust PRIMER with their hard-won data.

 Lyn provides the heart and soul of PRIMER-e on a day-to-day basis in its new-found home in New Zealand.
 With a background in English Language and Cultural Studies and harbouring a genuine love of (and interest in) people, Lyn not only provides all practical and logistic imperatives required for the smooth operation of the PRIMER-e business, she also enthusiastically embraces a vast number of daily international communications with PRIMER-e’s thousands of customers.
 Motto: “Everything is awesome!”

-Adam obtained his PhD from Massey University (MU) in Auckland, New Zealand and is currently a Lecturer in Statistics at MU.
+Adam obtained his PhD from Massey University (MU) in Auckland, New Zealand and is currently a Senior Lecturer in Statistics at MU.
 Adam specialises in the application of modern statistical methods to ecology and management, including fisheries and marine reserve assessment.
 Adam has a wealth of multi-disciplinary experience and lectures across a wide range of areas, including data mining, quantitative ecology and biostatistics.
 He has been a key consultant to industry and government, having worked as an in-house statistician for the Department of Conservation (DoC) and the National Institute for Water and Atmospheric Sciences (NIWA) in New Zealand.
 Adam is an enthusiastic and engaging lecturer with a passion for natural environments and for teaching and learning.

 Helen is a veterinarian and a statistician – imagine!
 After working as a risk analyst for Ministry for Primary Industries and then a methodologist for Statistics New Zealand, she embarked on her PhD and in doing so developed a love of all things ecological.
 She has lectured at Massey University in multivariate statistics and in-between raising three small children has filled her time consulting for various research projects.
 She is full of enthusiasm and brings a range of skills and life experience to PRIMER/PERMANOVA+ workshops.